gezanoletti/my-loginlogout/readme.txt

 * minor changes

 = 2.3 - 2015-01-15 =
-* User has a choice to display login/logout menus at his selectd theme locations
+* User has a choice to display login/logout menus at  selectd theme locations
 * Custom url for Login redirect page

 == Frequently Asked Questions ==